A sequence similarity network (SSN) allows for visualization of relationships among

 release notes page.

-Generate a SSN for a single protein and its closest homologues in the UniProt database.
+Generate a SSN for a single protein and its closest homologues in the UniProt, UniRef90, or UniRef50 database.

-The input sequence is used as the query for a search of the UniProt database using BLAST.
+The input sequence is used as the query for a search of the UniProt, UniRef90,

-An all-by-all BLAST is performed to obtain the similarities between sequence pairs to
+An all-by-all BLAST? is performed to obtain the similarities between sequence

 Generate a SSN for a protein family.

-The sequences from the Pfam families, InterPro families, and/or Pfam clans (superfamilies) input are retrieved.
+The members of the input Pfam families, InterPro families, and/or Pfam

-An all-by-all BLAST is performed to obtain the similarities between sequence pairs to
+An all-by-all BLAST? is performed to obtain the similarities between sequence

-Input a list of protein sequences in FASTA format or upload a FASTA-formatted sequence file.
+Input a list of sequences in the FASTA format or upload a FASTA-formatted

 Generate a SSN from a list of UniProt, UniRef, NCBI, or Genbank IDs.